RobMokkink/K8S-Homelab/README.md

-# CKA-CKAD-CKS-Prep
+# K8S Homelab
-This repo contains a tutorial on how-to setup k8s in HA mode for training purposes, and it contains study material for CKA, CKAD and CKS.
+This repo contains a tutorial on how-to setup k8s in HA mode for training purposes.

 ## Disclaimer
-This repo and it's contents is not ment to be distributed for commercials purposes!
+This repo and it's contents is not ment to be distributed for commercials purposes"

 ## 1 Setting up your shell and exam tips
 This are some settings you can set quickly for the exam: